MarkBennett/jquery-ui-widgets-template/README.markdown

 Running the tests in your browser
 -----------------------------------

+As most modern browsers prevent JavaScript running from the file-system to access other content on the file system the test specs cannot make use of jQuery XHR calls.
+To resolve this, you need to run a web server serving the contents of the widget directory.

+    <code>python -m SimpleHTTPServer</code>

+The tests are being refactored to prevent the need for XHR which will eliminate this dependency.

 Open the <code>/spec/SpecRunner.html</code> file in your web browser to run the tests using the Jasmine browser test runner.

 Running the tests on the command-line